Kisaku Restaurant Review, San Mateo

 Kisaku Restaurant is a Japanese Restaurant in downtown San Mateo.
 It is one of the better ones that actually has some Japanese folks cooking.
 They have the usual sushi items and rolls, as well as a white board with some Izayaka (Small plate) dishes.
 We tried to stick to more exotic items.

-Decor, Vibe – Asian decor with a lowered wood beam ceiling and sushi bar up front.
+Decor, Vibe – Kisaku has classic Asian decor with a lowered wood beam ceiling and sushi bar up front.
 It was crowded with families, a mix of Asians and Caucasians eating.

 Grilled Duck ($7) was very good.
 Robata charcoal grilled, good quality duck, and lots of good texture.